plgagne/Game-Boy-Essentials/website/drafts/notes.md

 There is no *canonical big Japanese RPG* on Game Boy.
 On SNES you have Final Fantasy IV, on NES you have Final Fantasy or Dragon Warrior, on Sega systems you had Phatasy Star.

 Big games with meaty stories, long playtime and relatively tame design systems.
 All RPGs on Game Boy have something incredibly weird about them.
 Great Greed fits right into this grand tradition.

-# Link's Awakening DX

-My cousin was asking me to open up the game for him.
-Why ?
-Because it's convoluted.

-Straw millionaire quest being mandatory
-The powder used for talon
-Etc.

-Thinking about my last article got me thinking way more about how difficult it truly is.

-The game was lent to me and then I played it on a DMG.
-Then I bought a Color after giving the game back.
-Then I waited more than a decade before buying DX and finally, finally going to the secret colour dungeon.
-Let me tell you: it is hella underwhelming.

 # Mega Man IV